 Explore exhibitions online

 We have a regular programme of temporary exhibitions at the MERL, which are usually in-gallery installations by artists and researchers, or displays highlighting the breadth of the MERL and other University Special Collections.
-We have created new online exhibitions recently, including Land Girls and Farm Toys and you can explore more many more online exhibitions that explore more of our collections in depth.
+We have created new online exhibitions recently, including Wagons: along the road we go and you can find more online exhibitions that explore our collections in depth.

 DIGITAL ACCESS TO COLLECTIONS